 Cyber insurance is another safeguard many firms have implemented.
 Current general liability insurance and malpractice policies do not cover a breach in security, thus making cyber insurance a small but growing need for firms.

 Having policies in place and frequent employee training are recommended.
 If employees are equipped to spot potential security threats before they occur, this minimizes the firm’s risk.
 One in four respondents to the tech survey claimed they didn’t know about their firms’ policies and procedures around cyber security.
-The ABA recommends having a formalized structure that incorporates: people, policies, procedures and technology.
+The ABA recommends having a formalized structure that incorporates people, policies, procedures, and technology.
 A firm should have a security plan in place rather than one-off polices around technology.

 Encourage employees to make strong passwords and use an app to manage them.
 Two-factor authentication is key.
 Two-factor authentication uses a password plus a code sent to a mobile device or google authenticator.
-This double authentication puts up another barrier a hacker must bypass to get client information.
+This double authentication puts up another barrier a hacker must bypass to obtain client information.

 Encryption protects data in storage and any data transmitted over networks.
 Encryption is a basic level of protection and should be widely used on all devices.
 Full drive encryption is strongly advised.
 Full drive encryption ensures data can only be readable through passwords or other access.

 Email is the most common entry point for hackers.
 90% of cyber breaches occur because of a phishing scam.
 A spam filter is a simple line of defense against phishing emails.
 The best thing for lawyers to do if they have clicked on a phishing email is to change passwords and apply the two-factor authentication, suggests Law Technology Today in a recent article.